theapplicationlab/theapplicationlab/content/_index.md

 <h1 class="section-title"> Welcome to The Application Lab</h2>

-<p class="section-subtitle">The Application Lab is a peer-led mentorship and community initiative dedicated to supporting students from underrepresented and under-resourced backgrounds in navigating international university applications, with a primary focus on the UK.</p>
+<p class="section-subtitle">The Application Lab is a peer-led mentorship and community initiative dedicated to supporting students from underrepresented and under-resourced backgrounds in navigating international university applications.</p>

 {{< rectangle_text
 title="Who We Support"
-description="<ul><li>Student aspirants, including high schoolers, undergraduates, recent graduates, and postgraduates.</li><li>Aspirants seeking guidance for applications to global universities.</li></ul>" image="support.png" alt_text="student with a lightbulb" layout_class=""
+description="We support student aspirants at every stage of their academic journey, including high schoolers, undergraduates, recent graduates, and postgraduates, who are seeking guidance for applying to leading global universities." image="support.png" alt_text="student with a lightbulb" layout_class=""